 Take Grace’s story, for example.
-She was completely debt-free gal with $10,000 in the bank before she got married.
+She was completely debt-free with $10,000 in the bank before she got married.
 Awesome!
-But when she said “I do” to Drew, she also agreed to $44,000 in student loans that Drew brought to the table.
+But when she said “I do” to her fiancé, Drew, she also agreed to $44,000 in student loans that Drew brought to the table.
 Ouch!

 “It was a challenge combining our money.
 I knew I needed to view it as our debt because we were now one,” Grace said.

-This situation is not unusual for a newly married couple.
-It is all too common for at least one person to bring a significant amount of debt baggage into the marriage.
-Yes, you or your spouse-to-be may have made some stupid money mistakes in the past—like we all have.
-But now you’re a team, and it’s time to attack it together.
-You two can get to the point where you say, “This is our debt now.
-And it’s our money, so we will pay this debt off together,” just like Grace did.
+Combining marriage and debt isn’t unusual for a newly married couple.
+It’s all too common for at least one person to bring a significant amount of debt baggage into the marriage.
+Yes, you or your spouse-to-be may have made some money mistakes in the past—like we all have—but now you’re a team, and it’s time to attack it together.
+You two have to get to the point where you say, “This is our marriage and our debt now.
+And it’s our money, so we’ll pay this debt off together,” just like Grace did.

 Like I said, if you're married, there should be no such thing as my money or your money—it's our money.
 If you’re just dating or engaged, don’t pay anything on the other person’s debt until you’re married.
 Just keep paying on your own debt (if you have it) or save up a pile of cash if you’re already debt-free.
 But as soon as you come back from the honeymoon, open up a joint bank account and count every dollar of income as money you both have to work with.

-Make sure that “we” have $1,000 in the bank as a baby emergency fund to complete Baby Step 1, and then work on paying off the debt.
-If one of you had a $1,000 emergency fund before, don’t use that money to pay off debt—you’ll just be digging out a hole that’s going to fill back up when life happens.
+Make sure you guys have $1,000 in the bank as a starter emergency fund to complete Baby Step 1, then work on paying off the debt.
+Now, if one of you had a $1,000 emergency fund before, don’t use that money to pay off debt—you’ll just be digging out a hole that’s going to fill back up when life happens.
 Keep $1,000 in the bank together, on purpose, from the start.
 Then, start a long-term strategy for navigating through the Baby Steps as a couple.

 Grace and Drew made a poster of a thermometer and put it on their fridge to track progress.
 Every time they paid off some debt, they colored it a little higher, which showed them that every little bit made a difference.

 “Seeing that was really motivating,” Grace said.
-Having the same end goal and working themselves silly to accomplish it made them feel closer to each other.
+Having the same end goal and working hard to accomplish it made them feel closer to each other.

-But it wouldn’t have happened if they had not avoided the blame game that so many couples do.
+But it wouldn’t have been possible if they had played the blame game that so many couples do.
 Grace could’ve stuck up her nose and made Drew fend for himself, but instead, they tackled the debt together.

 If you’re married to (or planning to marry) someone with debt, here are some tips to keep you out of that blame trap:

-- Don’t hold over their head the fact that they had debt.
-Trust us, everyone’s happier this way!
-If you were the one who brought the debt in, don’t hold it over your own head!
+- Don’t hold the fact that they had debt over their head.
+Trust me, everyone’s happier this way!
+And if you were the one who brought the debt in, don’t hold it over your own head!